garzoni/garzoni-queries/11-grz-prof-normalisation.md

 ORDER BY ASC(?ProfTR)
 ```

-##### 5. Get profession transcripts of Master and Apprentices when different (still duplicates, should do a uniq on the file)
+##### 5. Give me the profession transcripts of Master and Apprentices when different (there are still duplicates, if one desires only unique across master and app prof,  should do a uniq on the file)
 ``` sparql
 PREFIX core: <http://vocab.dhlab.epfl.ch/data-core#>
 PREFIX common: <http://vocab.dhlab.epfl.ch/data-common#>